Fractured Magic: Chapter Nine

 “I’m only alive now because someone took the time to show me kindness,” he said, his hand twitching on the table as if to touch his eye again.
 He followed Maebhe’s gaze to the police officers at the counter.
 “Would you like an escort back to the hotel?”

-“Here we are,” Gareth said a minute later, when the elevator dinged and they stepped out onto their shared floor.
-“I'll have the concierge leave the tickets at the front desk for you.
-Safe journeys, if we don't speak again, but if there's anything else I can do for you, I'm just across the hall.”
+“Here we are,” Gareth said a minute later, when the elevator dinged and they’d stepped out onto their shared floor.
+“I’ll have the concierge leave the tickets at the front desk for you.
+Safe journeys, if we don’t speak again, but if there’s anything else I can do for you, I’m just across the hall.”

 Maebhe heard a soft huff of laughter and the distinct sound of a page turning.
-“Knocking works just as well, you know,” her brother called in answer.
+“Knocking works just as well, you know,” her brother called back.
 Not quite trusting that, Maebhe felt along the wall with her eyes still covered until she reached the point where the hall opened up into the sitting room.
 There, cautiously, she lowered her arm and found Kieran at the table, his feet up and his fiancée nowhere in sight.

 “Where’s Íde?
 She wouldn’t like you sitting like that,” Maebhe said.